SwissDataScienceCenter/renku-python/design/001-new-workflow-commands/001-new-workflow-commands.md

 ![looped run metadata](looped-run-metadata.svg)

 For looped workflows, no addition is needed on the dependency side of things, as the workflow is merely called repeatedly.
-On the provenance side, a new node `renku:LoopParameters` is introduced that groups `renku:ParameterValue` entries by the loop they were used in.
+On the provenance side, a new node `renku:LoopedActivity` is introduced that groups `prov:Activity` entries by the loop they were used in.

 ### Example Use-Cases